jasminequach/jasminequach.github.io/essays/ai-use.md

 I tell it something like, “Can you help me learn about [topic]?
 I want to ask you questions along the way,” and we have a pleasant Q&A session.
 I just find it super helpful to have “someone” who can provide 24/7 help.
 Still, always make sure to double-check your sources because ChatGPT can be and has been wrong.
 It’s almost like a real tutor; most of the time it’s accurate, but you should never blindly trust what it tells you.

-##### 7–8.)
-Answering questions in class or in Discord & asking or answering smart-questions:
+##### 7.)
+Answering questions in class or in Discord

 I never really asked for help or answered questions about what we were learning in the experiences.
-If I had something to ask my peers or instructors, it was always administrative stuff that didn’t require actual knowledge about the material.
+Most of the time, if I had something to ask my peers or instructors, it was more about logistics—like due dates or where to find something—rather than questions that actually dealt with the course material itself.

-The same goes for smart questions.
-It was always simply unnecessary to involve AI.
+##### 8.)
+Asking or answering smart-questions:

+The same goes for smart-questions.
+I didn’t really run into moments where I felt stuck enough to formulate and post a detailed technical question.
+Things were either straightforward or something I could figure out on my own, so it just didn’t feel necessary to involve AI or even other people most of the time.

 ##### 9.)
 Coding examples: